Top 16 Questions About Qbanks for PA Students, the PANCE, & Rotation Exams

 How do I get a discount on Rosh Review?

-If you’re part of a group purchase or program purchase, we offer a discount based on the number of people in your group or program.
-We also offer discounts to active military and to attendees of certain conferences.
-Otherwise, we do not offer individual discounts.
+If you’re part of a group purchase or program purchase, you can receive a discount based on the number of people in your group or program.
+Active military personnel and attendees of certain conferences can also get a discount.
+Otherwise, individual discounts are not available.
 We believe in what we offer, and we strive to continually elevate our Qbanks rather than racing to the bottom with constant discounts.
 You can read about Rosh Review’s Discounts, Promo Codes, and Coupons for more details.

 Are Qbanks worth the money?